cyberark/cyberark-conjur-cli/README.md

 Returns a list of all available resources for the current account.

-The list constraints parameter is optional and should be provided as a dictionary.
+The 'list constraints' parameter is optional and should be provided as a dictionary.

 For example: `client.list({'kind': 'user', 'inspect': True})`